Court of Chancery: Victorian era

 As a result of the new appointments, the court backlog was significantly reduced – the court processed 1,700 cases in 1846–49 compared to 959 in 1819–24 – but it rose again after the death of Shadwell VC and retirement of Wigram VC.
-Shadwell, appointed under the 1831 act of Parliament, could be replaced, but a principal in the Court of Chancery Act 1841 (5 Vict. c.
+Shadwell, appointed under the Administration of Justice Act 1813 could be replaced, but a principal in the Court of Chancery Act 1841 (5 Vict. c.
 5) (under which Wigram had been appointed) meant that it provided for two life appointments to the court, not two open positions; after the retirement or death of the judges, no more could be appointed.
 Again, the backlog became a problem, particularly since the lord chancellor was distracted with the appellate cases through the Court of Appeal in Chancery and the House of Lords, leaving a maximum of three Chancery judges who were available to hear cases.
 Further structural reforms were proposed; Richard Bethell suggested three more vice-chancellors and "an Appellate Tribunal in Chancery formed of two of the vice chancellors taken in rotation", but this came to nothing.

 Thomas Pemberton attacked the Six Clerks in Parliament and successfully had their positions abolished.

 The 1830s saw a reduction in the "old corruption" that had long plagued the court, first through the Lord Chancellor's Pension Act 1832 (2 & 3 Will.
 4. c.
 111) (which abolished a number of sinecure offices within the court and provided a pension and pay rise for the lord chancellor, in the hope that it would reduce the need for the chancellor to make money by selling court offices) and then through the Chancery Regulation Act 1833 (3 & 4 Will.
 4. c.
 94). (which changed the appointments system so that masters in Chancery would henceforth be appointed by the Crown, not by the lord chancellor, and that they would be paid wages.)
 Through the abolition of sinecures, taking into account the wages and pension, this saved the court £21,670 a year.
 The government had initially intended the 1832 bill to go further and abolish the Six Clerks, but the Clerks successfully lobbied to prevent this.
 This did not save them, however; in 1842 the "nettle" of the Six Clerks Office was grasped by Thomas Pemberton, who attacked them in the House of Commons for doing effectively sinecure work for high fees that massively increased the expense involved in cases.
 As a result, the Court of Chancery Act 1842 (5 & 6 Vict. c.
 103) was passed in the same year that abolished the office of the Six Clerks completely.